nathansivalingam/space-systems-architecture-matlab/Garbage Gyre Tracking System Mission/README.md

 ### Welcome to my final report repository!👋

 Here you will find many of the calculations conducted in the final report appendix.
 The main difference is that they are written using MATLAB.
-The reason behind this was to streamline the design process and make it easier to implement design changes in the future.
+The reason behind this repository was to streamline the design process and make it easier to implement design changes in the future.

 Currently the following programs have been written:
 - The increase in orbital period due to a reduuction in altitude.
 [Innovations](https://github.com/nathansivalingam/space-systems-architecture-matlab/blob/main/Garbage%20Gyre%20Tracking%20System%20Mission/innovations.m)